kitoki/kitoki.github.io/_posts/book - C notes for professional.md

 }
 ```

-The conditional operator associates from right to left.
+The conditional operator associates from `right to left`.
 Consider the following:

 `exp1 ? exp2 : exp3 ? exp4 : exp5`